 Traditional Desserts

-- Pumpkin pie, rich and spiced, is a quintessential holiday treat that everyone loves.
+- Pumpkin pie, spiced and sweet, a holiday fav.

 Alternatives